Containers

 SINGULARITY_LD_LIBRARY_PATH

-to ensure the correct libraries are available within the container to be able to use Cray MPICH. srun
+to ensure that the correct libraries are available within the container to be able to use HPE Cray Slingshot interconnect. srun

 calls thesingularity

-software with the image file we created rather than the parallel program directly.
+software with the container image file we created rather than the parallel program directly.

 Important